Editor’s Note: This article was updated Septemeber 2016.

 Think of ways on how you can get the same set of backlinks (discovered ones).
 You can use the same technique your competitor used or use your own link acquisition tactic.
-Either way, make sure you do this activity in a regular basis to actively pass high-end link juice to your site.
+Either way, make sure you do this activity on a regular basis to actively pass high-end link juice to your site.

 Target The Right Person and Email in Link Building Outreach

 The main reason why link builders don’t get responses from their outreach is they don’t really send their emails to the right person.
-Oftentimes, they send emails to firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org and wonder why they get no response from their link prospects.
+Often, they send emails to firstname.lastname@example.org, email@example.com, or firstname.lastname@example.org and wonder why they get no response from their link prospects.

 Isn’t obvious that those emails are generic emails that webmasters may seldom use in their work?

 So what is the right thing to do?